Quantum Computing MS

 Is this program right for you?

 Governments and private companies around the world are increasingly investing in the promising technology of quantum computing.
-UW–Madison’s Master of Science in Physics: Quantum Computing is the first graduate degree of its kind in the US and the premier training ground for students to evaluate, synthesize, and solve current challenges in the physics of quantum computing.
+UW–Madison’s Master of Science in Quantum Computing is the first graduate degree of its kind in the US and the premier training ground for students to evaluate, synthesize, and solve current challenges in the development and applications of quantum computing.

-• Our accelerated program gives you hands on experience in quantum computing and networking, quantum sensing, and quantum materials through research opportunities with our Wisconsin Quantum Institute faculty
+• Our flexible program gives you hands on experience in quantum computing and networking, quantum sensing, and quantum materials through research opportunities with our Wisconsin Quantum Institute faculty

-• The Department of Physics has deep connections with industry and is part of a large Midwest-based Quantum Ecosystem that is rapidly expanding
+• The University of Wisconsin has deep connections with industry and is part of a large Midwest-based Quantum Ecosystem that is rapidly expanding

 Education that works for you